joakim-brannstrom/dextool/plugin/mutate/doc/design/test_mutant/basis.md

 The user is free to use this or to ignore the instability because if the user chooses to **not** write "retest:" to stdout the exist status will be used to write the status of the mutant.

+# REQ-configurable_max_mutant_test_time
+partof: REQ-test_mutant
+###

+The user wants to configure the maximum time used for mutation testing.
+If the limit is reached the plugin should exit cleanly.
+This is to make it possible for the user to run the plugin between 22.00 to 07.00 and thus avoid using the build servers unnecessarily during the workday.

+This is also a feature that can be used to quickly finish a report for a pull request.